thedevs-network/kutt/MIGRATION.md

 ## 2. Pull and run Kutt's new version

 Right now version 2 is in beta.
-Therefore, pull from `v2-beta` branch and create and fill the `.env` file based on `.example.env`.
+Therefore, pull from `develop` branch and create and fill the `.env` file based on `.example.env`.

 **NOTE**: Run the app at least once and let it create and initialize tables in the database.
 You just need to do `npm run dev` and wait for it to create tables.
 Then check your database to make sure tables have been created.
 (If your production database is separate, you need to initialize it too).